axelerant/custom-bulkquick-edit/readme.txt

 * Easily remove or replace `category` and `taxonomy` relations
 * Edit excerpts
 * Performance minded – Plugin automatically loads when needed
+* Prevents editing of common and static fields like cb, id, author, etc.
 * Sample configurations provided as needed
 * Save post handler can be customized for your needs.
 * Setting options export/import